Sergipe Brazil Travel Guide

 Explore Parque da Cidade, witness the Foz do Rio São Francisco, and swim with fish at Lagoa dos Tambaquis.

-Pre-book your tours to the Foz do Rio São Francisco or river boat trips for an easy experience.
+Pre-book your tours to the Foz do Rio São Francisco or river boat trips for a smooth experience.

-Find Tours on GetYourGuideWhile many galleries are free, some special exhibits may require pre-booking or timed admission.
+Find Tours on GetYourGuideWhile many galleries are free, some special exhibits may require pre-booking or entry at a specific time.

 Secure your spot for scenic boat tours along the Sergipe and Vaza-Barris rivers.